 Mark the Hedgerow Line

 Extend a tape measure along the ground in the desired location for the boxwood hedge.
-Plan to space the plants around 1 to 2 feet apart, measuring from center to center.
+Plan to space the plants around 2 feet apart, measuring from center to center.
 Drive a stake to mark each end of the trench.
 Then, tie a string from one stake to the other, pulling it taut.

 Remove the Sod